 Teacher and Friend

-He met one of his professors, RN-to-BSN program chair Dr. Diana Mashburn, in his first semester and would come to think of her as the go-to mentor who always steered him in the right direction.
+He met one of his professors, Dr. Diana Mashburn, in his first semester and would come to think of her as the go-to mentor who always steered him in the right direction.

 Even when Marwedel took time off from the program to address personal issues, Dr. Mashburn was only an email away.